Zero-Resource Knowledge-Grounded Dialogue Generation: Related Work

 \section{Related Work}

 End-to-end response generation for open domain dialogues is inspired by the successful application of neural sequence-to-sequence models on machine translation \cite{sutskever2014sequence,vaswani2017attention}.
 On top of the basic architecture \cite{shangL2015neural,vinyals2015neural}, various extensions have been made to tackle the safe response problem \cite{li2015diversity,xing2017topic,zhao2017learning,xu2018towards}; to model dialogue history for multi-turn conversation \cite{serban2016building,serban2017hierarchical}; to control attributes of responses \cite{xu2019neural,zhou2017emotional,zhang2018learning,wang2018learning,see2019makes}; and to bias responses to some specific personas \cite{li2016persona,zhang2018personalizing}.
 Recently, grounding open domain dialogues by external knowledge is emerging as an important topic in research of human-machine conversation \cite{zhou2018commonsense,kim2020sequential,lian2019learning,zhao2020low}.
 In this work, we study the problem by reducing the demanding training environment to an extreme where only dialogues and documents as a knowledge base are required.
 To the best of our knowledge, we are the first who prove that a model learned under such a zero-resource setting can achieve comparable performance on benchmarks with the models learned from the expensive knowledge-grounded dialogues constructed by crowd-sourcing.
 Unsupervised learning and learning from zero resource have attracted widespread attention in natural language generation tasks.
 In machine translation, typical methods include pivot-based NMT \cite{firat2016zero,ren2018triangular,chen2017teacher}, combination of NMT and SMT \cite{lample2018phrase,ren2019unsupervised}, creation of pseudo pairs with back translation \cite{artetxe2017unsupervised}, and adversarial training \cite{lample2017unsupervised}.
 In unsupervised abstractive summarization, Wang \& Lee \cite{wang2018learning_gan} exploit adversarial training to make the summary human-readable; Chu \& Liu \cite{chu2018meansum} exploit mean of the representations from an auto-encoder for multiple documents to decode a summary; and Baziotis et al. \cite{baziotis2019seq} propose a differentiable auto-encoder optimized by re-constructing the input document from the generated summary.
 Our method is similar to variational back-translation.
 Instead of directly training a (context,response)-to-knowledge backward generation model, we take the variational posterior of the latent knowledge as the backward model to learn the knowledge-grounded dialogue model.
+Both SKT\cite{kim2020sequential} and PostKS\cite{lian2019learning} leverage latent variables for knowledge selection.
+Besides optimization using generalized EM, our model introduces another variable $Z_{\alpha}$ to dynamically adapt to candidates in different quality while SKT and PostKS assume there always exists GT-knowledge in their candidates.